The Cornish Trilogy: The Lyre of Orpheus

 In the third novel, Simon Darcourt, Arthur Cornish, and Maria Cornish find themselves at the head of the "Cornish Foundation" and are called upon to decide what projects deserve funding.
 Their first assay into the world of humanist patronage is to support a precocious composer in completing an unfinished opera by E.T.A.
 Hoffmann entitled Arthur of Britain, or the Magnanimous Cuckold, and then bringing it to the stage at Stratford, Ontario.
 The novel follows the course of this project from inception to completion.
 At the same time, the archetypes in the opera are reflected in the personal lives of those involved: Arthur and Maria as the central "ruling" couple, Arthur's best friend Geraint Powell, a Welsh actor-turned-director as Lancelot, Simon Darcourt as the household cleric and writer, and so on.
 In this final novel, archetypes tie together the three levels of Arthurian, Romantic, and modern characters.
+The novel was abridged and dramatised for radio by the BBC in 2001 with the title The Fool.